antoine1003/resume-terminal/README.md

 > /!\ All objects needs to have a unique `id` !

-For now, there are 3 possible steps :
+For now, there are 4 possible type of steps :
+- list
+- text
+- code
+- table

 #### responseType = list